 The "tile" is the basic unit of a survey, being the smallest contiguous area of sky that the camera can image.
 A contiguous survey covers the required sky regions by tessellating tiles together with a small amount of overlap.
 The contiguous sky coverage can require some tiles to be tilted with respect to their neighbors, especially near the celestial poles (Figure 15).
+The overlaps between neighboring tiles is a user-defined SADT parameter.
 Minimizing the overlaps makes the survey more efficient, but some overlaps are desirable because they provide repeated measurements that can be used to verify the internal astrometric and photometric self-consistency of the survey.